Heat And Humidity On For Monday

-BOWLING GREEN, Ky.
-(WBKO) -- WBKO 13 News First Alert Forecast
+WBKO 13 News First Alert Forecast

 *Now on your Amazon Alexa device!*